tadesouaiaia/prsWorkshop-website/docs/prep_os.md

 # Operating System

-**This workshop requires one of three following operating systems:**
+**This workshop is designed for either of the following operating systems:**

-1. Mac OS - do they need zlib?
-2. Native Linux Operating System
-3. A linux shell inside of a windows machine
+1. macOS: A recent version (11+) of the Desktop OS.
+2. Linux: A native linux based Debian compatible operating system (Ubuntu, Mint, etc).
+3. Linux-Shell: Linux can be operated from within multiple operating systems.

+**Windows users can install linux by following the directions found [here.](misc_linux.md)**